 The non-language track is designed for students who already have full research fluency in at least one of the languages of the region - Arabic, Hebrew, Persian or Turkish - through being either a literate native speaker, or possessing a degree in the language (a course specifically focusing on language and acquisition of the capacity to read untranslated texts in a Middle-Eastern language, not a disciplinary or area studies degree in which the applicant has taken language classes).

-Non-native speaker applicants who think they might qualify for the non-language track who do not have such a degree should explain specifically why they think they qualify, eg through extensive formal study and experience in the region outside the scope of a degree program.
-Applicants who do not have formal language-study credentials, and particularly applicants who may want to be seen as prospective non-language-track students (including all Hebrew, Persian and Turkish applicants) may wish to submit writing samples that demonstrate the ability to use untranslated sources (preferably written) in a Middle Eastern language.
+If you are a non-native speaker and you think you might qualify for the non-language track and you do not have such a degree, you should explain specifically why you think you qualify, eg through extensive formal study and experience in the region outside the scope of a degree program.

+If you do not have formal language-study credentials, and particularly if you want to be seen as a prospective non-languagetrack student (including all Hebrew, Persian and Turkish applicants), you may wish to submit writing samples that demonstrate the ability to use untranslated sources (preferably written) in a Middle Eastern language.

+On the non-language track, you will take three optional papers, one in each of the three terms.

+Option papers

-Students on the language track take language classes throughout the three terms of the course, plus two optional papers taken in the second and third terms.
-Students on the non-language track take three optional papers, one in each of the three terms.
-Students will choose from a list of optional papers published annually which are taught through a combination of lectures, tutorials, and non-assessed formative (non-assessed) essays.
+Students on both the language and the non-language track will choose from a list of optional papers published annually which are taught through a combination of lectures, tutorials, and non-assessed formative (non-assessed) essays.
+There will typically be eight hours of lectures/classes and eight hours of tutorial per option, but contact hours vary by option according to the instructor's methods.
+For example, some instructors will organise their meetings through sixteen hours in seminar format.